ChristineBlume/SleepCycles/README.md

 can also handle marker files for the Brain Vision Analyzer (filetype = "txt" (default), "vmrk", or "vpd").

 Sleep cycles are largely defined according to the originally proposed criteria by Feinberg & Floyd (1979).
-NREM periods are periods starting with N1 with a minimal duration of 15min (can include W, but not REM).
+NREM periods are periods starting with N1 with a minimal duration of 15min (can include W, but not >5min consecutive REM).
 REM following a NREM period automatically starts a potential REM period, however any REMP must be at least 5min (except the first REMP).
 If the first NREMP exceeds 120min in duration (excl. wake), it can be split into 2 parts.
 The new cycle then starts with the first N3 episode following a phase (>12min) with any other stage than N3